Kirill777-web/employee-management-web-app/README.md

 In a new terminal, start the frontend application: cd frontend && npm start
 ```

+# Features

+- Login page in building stage
+- Settings you can choose light or dark mode

 ## The application should now be running on http://localhost:3000.